 Toowoomba’s history can be explored in the impressive Cobb + Co Museum.
 In part celebrating the rich history of the Cobb & Co stagecoach companies that operated across Australia during the 1800s, the museum showcases a unique part of Australian outback life.

 The Cobb + Co Museum houses the National Carriage Collection and well as the National Carriage Factory showcasing the skills used to create these early modes of mass transport.

 Just to mix things up, and entertain the kids, the museum also houses a stunning collection of local megafauna who roamed the area 10,000 years ago and a Sciencentre with activities specially tailored for children as well as some rotating exhibits.

 For something a little more cultural, how about a visit to the Toowoomba Regional Art Gallery?
 Home to a number of collections, the star attractions are the diverse The Fred and Lucy Gould Art Collection and Lionel Lindsay Gallery and Library.

 With all that in mind, it is well worth organising to stay in Toowoomba for at least a night (probably a few more) before continuing your journey.

 I have a couple of recommendations on places to stay:

-- Potters Toowoomba Hotel – A very nice luxury accommodation option with an on-site restaurant a short walk from the center of the city.
+- Potters Toowoomba Hotel – A very nice luxury accommodation option with an on-site restaurant a short walk from the centre of the city.

 - Athena Motel Apartments – Ideal option for longer stays, just outside of the main CBD area.

-- Downs Motel – A great cheaper option for short stays a short walk from the center of town.
+- Downs Motel – A great cheaper option for short stays a short walk from the centre of town.